A Real Look Inside Nutrafol®

 - Address her iron deficiency with iron pills

-- Address her testosterone and insulin levels with Metformin.
+- Address her insulin levels with Metformin.

 Her results speak for themselves.
 Here are the progress photos Jenna has shared inside our membership forum.